Málaga: History

 The consolidation of the city's importance after 930 (under the Caliphate of Córdoba) ran parallel to the diminishing fortune of Archidona, the latter of which Málaga replaced as the capital of the corresponding kura of Rayya.
 The early 10th-century chronicle of Aḥmad al-Rāzī mentions the vineyards of Málaga, extolling the unparalleled quality of its raisins.
 In the 11th century, following the unravelling of Umayyad authority across the caliphate, Málaga became a centre of power of the Hammudids, who established a petty kingdom (nominally also a caliphate) in the city, the taifa of Málaga, complemented by the also Hammudid sister dominion in Ceuta across the Strait of Gibraltar.
-The city was seized away from the Hammudids by the Granadan Zirids in 1056 or 1057, and also underwent an ephemeral spell under the Sevillian Abbadids by 1066 before returning back to the former.
-By the late 11th century, the Zirids lost the city to the North-African Almoravids.
+The city was seized away from the Hammudids by the Granadan Zirids in 1056 or 1057, and also underwent an ephemeral spell under the Sevillian Abbadids by 1066 before returning to the former.
+By the late 11th century, the Zirids lost the city to the North African Almoravids.

 The traveller Ibn Battuta, who passed through around 1325, characterised it as "one of the largest and most beautiful towns of Andalusia [uniting] the conveniences of both sea and land, and... abundantly supplied with foodstuffs and fruits".
 He praised its grapes, figs, and almonds; "its ruby-coloured Murcian pomegranates have no equal in the world."
 Another exported product was its "excellent gilded pottery".
-The town's mosque was large and beautiful, with "exceptionally tall orange trees" in its courtyard.
+The town's mosque was large, with "exceptionally tall orange trees" in its courtyard.

 After the formation of the Nasrid Kingdom of Granada in the 13th century, Málaga became a part of it.
-The export-oriented harbour traded silk fabrics, dry nuts (raisins, almonds and the famous Raiya figs, reportedly exported to as far as China), vine, cutlery, leather and the famous regional lustreware.
+The export-oriented harbour traded silk fabrics, dry nuts (raisins, almonds and the famous Rayya figs, reportedly exported to as far as China), wine, cutlery, leather and the famous regional lustreware.

 In the 15th century, Málaga was the main Nasrid port (followed by Almería), featuring a notable presence of Genoese merchants.
 It played a role both as stopover of the Atlantic international trade (as part of the routes connecting the Central Mediterranean to the North Atlantic) and as regional trading cog of the Kingdom of Granada.
 By the last rales of Nasrid rule, the city had a population of about 15,000.

-Málaga was seized by Christian forces on 18 August 1487, after a 3-month 11 days siege, in what it was the most violent episode of the Granada War.
+Málaga was seized by Christian forces on 18 August 1487, after a 3-month 11 days siege, in what was the most violent episode of the Granada War.
 The Muslim inhabitants resisted assaults and artillery bombardments before hunger forced them to surrender; practically the entire remaining population (around 11,000 people) became war captives and were sold into slavery in other Andalusian cities as well as Valencia and Barcelona.
+The Jewish population was also taken prisoner and held in Carmona, and a ransom was imposed on them, partly covered by their own assets and partly collected through emissaries.
 Only a minority of around 50 people led by merchant Alí Dordux were allowed to remain in the city.